Whimsy Stick

 Mid-Chase Interruption

-This is the most advanced of the flirt pole impulse control drills here.
-The dog is in full active chase — not waiting, not possessing — and you interrupt it mid-drive with an out or leave-it cue.
+This is the most advanced drill here.
+The dog is in full active chase and you interrupt it mid-drive with an out or leave-it cue.
 The dog has to voluntarily abort an active chase sequence without catching anything.
-Indeed, this is hard.
-It’s also the skill that transfers most directly to stopping fixation on another dog, interrupting fence running, and breaking environmental locking mid-walk.
+This is the skill that transfers most directly to introducing the tool the right way, stopping fixation on another dog, interrupting fence running, and breaking environmental locking mid-walk.

-Run a normal chase rep. While the dog is actively pursuing the lure — not possessing, actively chasing — suddenly stop all lure movement.
+Run a normal chase rep. While the dog is actively pursuing the lure, suddenly stop all lure movement.

 Cue the out or leave-it.
 Out Wait.
-Don’t move the lure.
-Don’t repeat the cue.
-Let the dog work through the frustration of the interrupted chase.
+Do not move the lure.
+Do not repeat the cue.
+Let the dog work through the frustration.

-The moment the dog disengages from the lure — looks away, backs off, checks in with you — mark immediately and release into another full chase.
+The moment the dog disengages from the lure, mark immediately and release into another full chase.
 Get it

 Vary when in the chase sequence you interrupt.
 Sometimes early, sometimes just before the catch.
-The unpredictability is the point — it builds generalized interrupt capacity.
+The unpredictability builds generalized interrupt capacity.

 Real-world transfers